defuse-protocol/docs/market-makers/poa-bridge-api.md

 <mark style="color:orange;">**5.
 Notify about deposit transaction hash**</mark>

-Optional method that notifies bridge about your deposit.
+Optional method that notifies service about your deposit.

 <details>

 <summary>Parameters</summary>

-* `deposit_address` - address which you received from bridge api previously and where you transferred tokens
+* `deposit_address` - address which you received from service api previously and where you transferred tokens
 * `tx_hash`  - hash of your deposit transaction

 </details>